symfony/symfony-docs/cookbook/event_dispatcher/before_after_filters.rst

             $controller = $event->getController();

             /*
              * $controller passed can be either a class or a Closure.
-This is not usual in Symfony2 but it may happen.
+This is not usual in Symfony but it may happen.
              * If it is a class, it comes in array format */ if (!is_array($controller)) {